Supercomputer Predicts Premier League Winner After Man City Slip and Arsenal Beat Brighton

 • A supercomputer has projected the most likely winner of the 2025/26 Premier League title

-• Arsenal currently lead the race by seven points ahead of Man City, with the two sides locked in a tense battle at the summit
+• Arsenal currently leads the race by seven points ahead of Manchester City in second spot

-• With nine matches remaining – including a potentially decisive showdown between the pair on April 19 – the outcome of the title race could hinge on that blockbuster clash
+• With nine matches remaining, the title race could hinge on a blockbuster clash at the summit

-Arsenal tightened their grip on the Premier League summit after grinding out an important victory over Brighton on Wednesday, March 4.
+Arsenal tightened its grip on the English Premier League summit after grinding out an important victory over Brighton on Wednesday, March 4, 2026.

 The narrow success not only delivered maximum points for Mikel Arteta’s side but also widened the gap between the Gunners and closest challengers Manchester City in the race for the title.